abreu-uma/ecpdist/README.md

 # ecpdist

 `ecpdist` is a package for working with the Chen and the Extended Chen-Poisson Lifetime Distributions.
-It provides functions to compute
+It provides functions to compute:

 - Cumulative distribution, survival, density, hazard, and cumulative hazard functions

 - Quantile function

 - Graphics for these functions

 - Measures of skewness and kurtosis

 - *k*-th raw moments and conditional *k*-th moments

 - Mean residual life function

-More may be added soon!
+More features may be added soon!

 ## Installation